mkl829/GaitDemo/README.md

 ```

 ## Usage
 We use an open gait dataset from <a href="https://github.com/mmGait/people-gait" target="_blank">here</a>.
+It is published by the authors of *mmGaitNet*.

-Here we only focus on scenarios with single subject.
+We only focus on scenarios with **single** subject and we only use **single** radar, which is somehow different from what is done in *mmGaitNet*, which tries to combine data from two radars.
 We choose to use the data from "room1/1/fixed_route/60Ghz_radar" of the above dataset for demo, just as the same as "data/60Ghz_radar" in our repository.

 To train a model: